Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "A good master leads you to the true master within.
-Only that master, who is your own higher self, can adequately answer all questions."
+> "Take time like the river that never grows stale.
+Keep going and steady.
+No hurry, no rush."
-> — **Ming-Dao Deng**
+> — **Rumi**

 ---